ga-wdi-lessons/react-intro/readme.md

 )
 ```

-Then in our component definition, we have a reference to that data via as a property on the `props` object...
+Then in our component definition, we have a reference to that data via as a property on the `props` object..

 ```js
 class Hello extends Component {